-Our workshops are designed to provide individuals and organisations with a solid grounding in cultural competence.
+Our workshop program is designed to provide individuals and organisations with a solid grounding in cultural competence.

-This workshop will examine the building blocks of cultural competence.
+This introductory workshop examines the building blocks of cultural competence.
 Participants will gain a foundational knowledge of cultural competence theory and practice and will start to understand more fully the impact that their worldview and socialisation have on their interactions with others.

-Across Australia, people continue to experience racism in a variety of contexts.
-In order to continue the development of our cultural competence capabilities, we need to understand racism and the connections between power, privilege and racism.
-This workshop will help participants to understand more about racism, privilege and oppression, focussing on how the racist narrative in Australia has developed and is experienced.
-Through the workshop participants will explore ways to address racism and to build safe, supportive and diverse environments.
+Across Australia people continue to experience racism in a variety of contexts, including in the workplace.
+This workshop will help participants to understand more about different forms of racism, how it is perpetrated and experienced.
+Through the workshop, participants will explore ways to recognise and address racism and to build safe, supportive and diverse environments.

 This workshop aims to promote pedagogical innovation, increased engagement in the learning process, and cultural competence outcomes.
-Specifically, the workshop provides teachers with the knowledge and resources to shift how they approach and facilitate learning through a relational social constructionist epistemology, encouraging learning from within and about their inter-relatedness and interdependence with each other and their broader social, political, cultural, environmental and professional contexts.
+The workshop provides people with the knowledge and resources to shift how they approach and facilitate learning through a relational epistemology, encouraging learning from within and about their inter-relatedness and interdependence with each other and their broader social, political, cultural, environmental and professional contexts.

 This workshop identifies ethical practices in culturally competent research.
 Drawing on core guiding documents such as the AIATSIS code of Ethics for Aboriginal and Torres Strait Islander Research principles the workshop identifies why culturally competent practice is necessary and what it looks like in practice.

 Header image: CCLP on-campus Workshop (by Abril Felman)